Mario Perniola: Aesthetics

 Perniola's work also covers the history of aesthetics and aesthetic theory.
 In 1990 he published Enigmi.
 Il momento egizio nella società e nell'arte, (Enigmas.
 The Egyptian Moment in Society and Art, London-New York, Verso, 1995), in which he analyzes other forms of sensibility that take place between man and things.
 Perniola argues that our society is living through an “Egyptian moment”, marked by a process of reification.
 As products of high technology increasingly assume organic properties, humanity turns into a thing, in the sense that it deliberately sees itself as an object.
 The volume L’estetica del Novecento (Twentieth-Century Aesthetics 1997) provides an original account and critique to the main aesthetic theories that characterized the previous century.
 He traces six main trends which are the aesthetics of life, form, knowledge, action, feeling and culture.
 In Del sentire cattolico.
 La forma culturale di una religione universale (On Catholic Feeling.
 The Cultural Form of a Universal Religion 2001), Perniola emphasizes the cultural identity of Catholicism rather than its moralistic and dogmatic one.
 He proposes “Catholicism without orthodoxy” and “a faith without dogma”, which enables Catholicism to be perceived as a universal sense of cultural feeling.
 The work Strategie del bello.
 Quarant’anni di estetica italiana (1968-2008) (Strategies of Beauty.
 Forty Years of Italian Aesthetics (1968-2008) 2009) analyzes the main aesthetic theories which portray the transformations taken place in Italy since the 1960s onwards.
-Perniola's volume highlights the relationship between the historical, political, and anthropological traits rooted in Italian society and the critical discourse arisen around them.
+Perniola's volume highlights the relationship between the historical, political, and anthropological traits rooted in Italian society and the critical discourse arising around them.
 Furthermore, he argues that knowledge and culture should continue to be granted a privileged position in our societies, and they should challenge the arrogance of the establishments, the insolence of the publishers, the vulgarity of mass media, and the plutocratic roguery.

 Philosophy of media

 Perniola's wide range of theoretical interests include philosophy of media.
-In Contro la comunicazione (Against Communication 2004) he analyzes the origins, mechanisms, dynamics of mass-media communication and its degenerating effects.
+In Contro la comunicazione (Against Communication 2004) he analyzes the origins, mechanisms, and dynamics of mass-media communication and its degenerating effects.
 The volume Miracoli e traumi della comunicazione (Miracles and Traumas of Communication 2009) deals with the uncanny effects of communication since the 1960s focusing on four “generative events”.
-These are the students’ revolts in 1968, the Iranian revolution in 1979, the fall of the Berlin wall in 1989, and the 9/11 World Trade Center attack.
-Each of these episodes are all dealt with against the backdrop of the miraculous and traumatic effects in which mass-media communication have blurred the differences between the real and impossible, high culture and mass culture, the decline of professions, the success of populism, the role of addictions, the repercussions of the internet on today's culture and society, and, last but not least, the role of evaluation in which porn stars seem to have reached the highest ranks in the who's who charts.
+These are the students’ revolts in 1968, the Iranian revolution in 1979, the fall of the Berlin Wall in 1989, and the 9/11 World Trade Center attack.
+Each of these episodes are all dealt with against the backdrop of the miraculous and traumatic effects in which mass-media communication has blurred the differences between the real and impossible, high culture and mass culture, the decline of professions, the success of populism, the role of addictions, the repercussions of the internet on today's culture and society, and, last but not least, the role of evaluation in which porn stars seem to have reached the highest ranks in the who's who charts.